eclipse-vertx/vert.x/new/core_manual_js.md

     });

-#### Pumping Responses
+## Pumping Requests and Responses

-Like several other objects in vert.x, the HTTP client request implements `WriteStream` you can pump to it from any `ReadStream`, e.g. an `AsyncFile`, `NetSocket` or `HttpServerRequest`.
+The HTTP client and server requests and responses all implement either `ReadStream` or `WriteStream`.
+This means you can pump between them.

 Here's a very simple proxy server which forwards a request to another server and forwards the response back to the client.

 It uses two pumps - one to pump the server request to the client request, and another to pump the client response back to the server response.
-Since it uses pumps it will work even if the HTTP request body is much larger than can fit in memory at any one time:
+It uses pumps so it will work even if the HTTP request body is much larger than can fit in memory at any one time:

     var server = new vertx.HttpServer();